 NEC Gospel Ensemble

-The NEC Gospel Ensemble, coached by Nedelka Prescod, explores contemporary gospel music as it is currently being created and performed.
+Nedelka Prescod, explores contemporary gospel music as it is currently being created and performed.
 This ensemble works with repertoire composed within the last 20 years of contemporary gospel music and highlights key composers and choir leaders.
 Vocalists have opportunities to learn and work with traditional and more current forms of vocal harmony, call and response/hymn lining, and improvisation, as utilized in modern African-American churches.
 Instrumentalists have great opportunities to arrange as an independent entity and work with re-harmonization as well as work with the subtleties of a small vocal ensemble.
 All music is taught/learned through oral tradition with a focus on the importance and role of music in African-American social and spiritual settings.